qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Hi, loving the app so far.
 I think shake to undo would be a better use of the feature rather than what currently happens upon a shake.

 ## intent:delete_error
-- This app doesn't work.
-When I delete email it reappears in a few seconds
 - All deleted messages reappear in seconds
 - I delete emails then they reappear
 - Deleting emails doesn't work sometimes.
 I will delete an email and a few seconds later it reappears.
 How can I fix this issue?